-- 1. Each parcel shall be accompanied by a Despatch Note and by Customs Declarations according to the regulations of the country of destination. - 2.
+- I. Each parcel shall be accompanied by a Despatch Note and by Customs Declarations according to the regulations of the country of destination. - 2.
 Nevertheless, a single Despatch Note and a single set of Customs Declarations may suffice for two or three (but not more) ordinary parcels posted at the same time by one sender to one addressee.
-This provision shall not apply to Trade Charge parcels, insured parcels, or parcels intended for delivery to the addressees free of all charges. - 3.
+This provision shall not apply to Cash-on-Delivery parcels or insured parcels. - 3.
 The two Post Offices accept no responsibility in respect of the accuracy of Customs Declarations.